 SHAREHOLDER FEES

 Maximum Sales Load Imposed on Purchases (as a percentage of offering price) None

 Maximum Early Repurchase Fee (as a percentage of repurchased amount) (1) 2.00%

 ANNUAL EXPENSES (as a percentage of net assets attributable to Shares)

 Investment Management Fee (2) 1.75%

-Incentive Fee (3) 0.87%
+Incentive Fee (3) 2.92%

-Other Expenses (4) 3.03%
+Other Expenses (4) 2.58%

 Acquired Fund Fees and Expenses (5) 2.29%

-Total Annual Expenses (6) 7.94%
+Total Annual Expenses (6) 9.54%

-Fee Waiver and/or Expense Reimbursement (7) (2.83)%
+Fee Waiver and/or Expense Reimbursement (7) (2.38)%

-Total Annual Fund Operating Expenses (after Fee Waiver and/or Expense Reimbursement) 5.11%
+Total Annual Fund Operating Expenses (after Fee Waiver and/or Expense Reimbursement) 7.16%

-(1) A 2.00% early repurchase fee payable to the Fund will be charged with respect to the repurchase of a Shareholder's Shares at any time prior to the day immediately preceding the one-year anniversary of a Shareholder's purchase of the Shares (on a "first in-first out" basis).
-An early repurchase fee payable by a Shareholder may be waived by the Fund, in circumstances where the Board determines that doing so is in the best interests of the Fund and in a manner as will not discriminate unfairly against any Shareholder.
-In addition, under certain circumstances the Board may offer to repurchase Shares at a discount to their prevailing net asset value.
+(1) A 2.00% Early Repurchase Fee payable to the Fund will be charged with respect to the repurchase of a Shareholder's Shares at any time prior to the day immediately preceding the one-year anniversary of a Shareholder's purchase of the Shares (on a "first in-first out" basis).
+An Early Repurchase Fee payable by a Shareholder may be waived by the Fund, in circumstances where the Board determines that doing so is in the best interests of the Fund and in a manner as will not discriminate unfairly against any Shareholder.
+In addition, under certain circumstances the Board may offer to repurchase Shares at a discount to their prevailing NAV.
 See "REPURCHASES OF SHARES."

-- (2) The Investment Management Fee is equal to 1.25% on an annualized basis of the greater of (i) the Fund's net asset value and (ii) the Fund's net asset value less cash and cash equivalents plus the total of all commitments made by the Fund that have not yet been drawn for investment.
-In no event will the Investment Management Fee payable by the Fund exceed 1.75% as a percentage of the Fund's net asset value.
+(2) The Investment Management Fee is equal to 1.25% on an annualized basis of the greater of (i) the Fund's NAV and (ii) the Fund's NAV less cash and cash equivalents plus the total of all commitments made by the Fund that have not yet been drawn for investment.
+In no event will the Investment Management Fee payable by the Fund exceed 1.75% as a percentage of the Fund's NAV.
 For purposes of determining the Investment Management Fee payable to the Adviser for any quarter, the NAV will be calculated prior to any reduction for any fees and expenses of the Fund for that quarter, including, without limitation, the Investment Management Fee payable to the Adviser for that quarter.
-See "INVESTMENT MANAGEMENT FEE" for additional information. - (3) At the end of each calendar quarter of the Fund (and at certain other times), the Adviser (or, to the extent permitted by applicable law, an affiliate of the Adviser) will be entitled to receive an Incentive Fee equal to 10% of the excess, if any, of (i) the net profits of the Fund for the relevant period over (ii) the then balance, if any, of the Loss Recovery Account.
-For the purposes of the Incentive Fee, the term "net profits" shall mean the amount by which the net asset value of the Fund on the last day of the relevant period exceeds the net asset value of the Fund as of the commencement of the same period, including any net change in unrealized appreciation or depreciation of investments and realized income and gains or losses and expenses (including offering and organizational expenses).
-See "INCENTIVE FEE" for additional information.
+See " INVESTMENT MANAGEMENT FEE" for additional information.

+(3) At the end of each calendar quarter of the Fund (and at certain other times), the Adviser (or, to the extent permitted by applicable law, an affiliate of the Adviser) will be entitled to receive an Incentive Fee equal to 10% of the excess, if any, of (i) the net profits of the Fund for the relevant period over (ii) the then balance, if any, of the Loss Recovery Account.
+For the purposes of the Incentive Fee, the term "net profits" shall mean the amount by which the NAV of the Fund on the last day of the relevant period exceeds the NAV of the Fund as of the commencement of the same period, including any net change in unrealized appreciation or depreciation of investments and realized income and gains or losses and expenses (including offering and organizational expenses).
+See " INCENTIVE FEE" for additional information.
+The Incentive Fee is estimated for the Fund's current fiscal year.